 Jurisdictions, located within the County, include the City of Pueblo, the towns of Boone and Rye; unincorporated communities of Avondale, North Avondale and Beulah; and metropolitan districts of Colorado City and Pueblo West.
 These outlying communities vary from larger residential and commercial developments to smaller less populated mountain and agricultural communities.

-The Pueblo County Sheriff's Office is led by 4th term Sheriff Kirk M. Taylor.
-Sheriff Taylor oversees 362 full time sworn members, up to 20 part time Resource Pool Members, and over 130 volunteers.
-The Sheriff's Office is built on three bureaus, each with very specific mission to serve the citizens of Pueblo County, and the Administrative Services section.
+The Pueblo County Sheriff's Office is led by Sheriff David J. Lucero.
+Sheriff Lucero oversees 394 full time sworn members, up to 20 part time Resource Pool Members, and over 130 volunteers.
+The Sheriff's Office is built on Two bureaus, each with very specific mission to serve the citizens of Pueblo County, and the Administrative Services section.